Cell tower near

 A cell is text that begins with a network type followed by one or more optional hexadecimal properties separated by colon:

-Some devices only report cells when the screen is lit, use the Device keep awake block
+Note!
+Some devices may only report cells when the screen is lit, use the Device keep awake

 - Proceed — when the fiber should proceed.